 - Your class standing-first-year: (0-26 credits), sophomore (27-57 credits), or junior (58-89 credits).
 Your class standing determines your status with respect to the General Studies requirement at Whitman College, housing, financial aid eligibility, and more.

-Option 1.
-Transfer ALL Running Start coursework accepted by Whitman.
-This means you will qualify for available financial aid consistent with the class-level determined by the total number of credits transferred to Whitman.
-See “Classification of Students” in the Academics section of the online catalog.
+- OPTION 1 — Transfer all Running Start coursework accepted by Whitman.
+You will qualify for available financial aid consistent with the class-level determined by the total number of credits transferred to Whitman.
+See “Classification of Students” in the “Academics” section in the online catalog.